fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 #### Data source configuration

-The datasource is simply configured by providing a url to the APIs root.
-For example `http://example.fzi.de:8017/api`.
+The datasource is configured by providing the following settings:

-Authentication is not supported by the initial version 0.1.
+- required:
+  - `Name` of the datasource inside grafana
+  - `url` to the APIs root.
+For example `http://example.fzi.de:8017/api/`
+- optional:
+  - `use basic authentication`
+  - `basicAuth user`
+  - `basicAuth password`
+  - `skip TLS verification` - check this to ignore self signed certificates <br>
+    **important** this option renders https insecure.
+To enable verification and security a custom CA Authority for verification of certificates is needed.

 #### Query configuration